AndroCrunch/SocialGraphs10/index.md

 # Mapping of Crime Occurence

 To understand the problem thoroughly, the **spatial element** is very important.
-Our analysis shows that there is no clear correlation between drug crimes and assaults, and assaults are relatively equally spread across the city hence our focus on drug arrests.
-After data normalization, we color the districts with the highest degree of drug-related arrests in a **strong red color**, and the ones with lower amounts in white with the data spreading from **2003 to 2017**.
+Our analysis shows that there is no clear correlation between drug crimes and assaults, and assaults are relatively equally spread across the city hence our **focus on drug arrests**.
+After data normalization, we color the districts with the highest degree of drug-related arrests in a **strong red color**, and the ones with lower amounts in **white** with the data spreading from **2003 to 2017**.